pnb/paper-convert-www/README.md

 sudo gem install anystyle-cli
 ```

-Now install a new version of TexLive, at least 2022 or newer.
+Now install a new, full version of TexLive, at least 2022 or newer (e.g., `apt install texlive-full`).
 This may require an OS upgrade or [manual install](https://ftp.math.utah.edu/pub/tex/historic/systems/texlive) since the version is very important.
 In particular, `make4ht`, the LaTeX HTML compiler, is rapidly evolving and has many quirks.
 Run `make4ht --version` to make sure you have version 0.3l or newer.
 This is still a source of problems since much of the conversion scripts in this repository are dedicated to post-processing the idiosyncrasies of make4ht (though it gets better all the time!).

 Create a relatively unprivileged *nodewww* user to run the server process: